Please select a faculty / graduate school from this menu.

 ※ Overlapping Examinations

 There are sometimes cases when the examinations for two courses a student has registered for are set during the same period on the same day.
-In such cases, it is possible for the student to apply for "Overlapping Examinations" in order to take both examinations on the same day in a separate classroom from the main venue.
+In such cases, it is possible for the student to apply for "Overlapping Examinations" in order to take both examinations on the same day in a different examination room from the original.

 Important Notes for Semester-end Examinations